vree-sdk/documentation/docs/FAQ.md

 - Teslasuit

 **Where do I download the VRee SDK?**
-The SDK can be downloaded via the Unity Asset store or via http://developer.vree.world/dashboard/
+The SDK can be downloaded by creating an account and visiting your [dashboard](https://developer.vree.world/dashboard/).

 **How do I create a VRee account?**
 You can register your account from the [developer portal](https://developer.vree.world/dashboard/register).